 The rat park experiment

-One of the ways this understanding of addiction evolved, was the famous study in the 1980’s of rats in a cage.
+One of the ways this understanding of addiction evolved was the famous study in the 1980s of rats in a cage.
 Given a choice between water laced with drugs, or pure water, most often, the rats chose the drugs.
-They eventually become addicted, consuming the drugs repeatedly until they died.
+They eventually became addicted, consuming the drugs repeatedly until they died.

 Alexander carried out additional studies with rats and discovered that if he took solitary, drug-addicted rats and placed them in a cage with other rats and social stimulation, they no longer heavily used the drug-laced water.